How to Handle an Amazon Seller Suspension

 Amazon’s seller policies are notoriously complex.
 To make suspensions even more confusing, these policies are updated on a regular basis without notice to the sellers.
 As a result, sellers routinely violate TOS simply because they haven’t refreshed the policy pages that day.

-Contrary to many threads in the Amazon seller forums, suspensions don’t happen out of nowhere.
+Contrary to many threads in the Amazon seller forums, suspensions do not get sprung at random.
 Amazon is a company that prides itself on customer satisfaction, to the point where the first Amazon Leadership Principle is Customer Obsession.
-The buyer experience is more important to Amazon than anything else, and regulations regarding what constitutes a seller account suspension are based on their dedicated to preserving marketplace integrity.
+The buyer experience is more important to Amazon than anything else, and regulations regarding what constitutes a seller account suspension are based on there dedicated to preserving marketplace integrity.

 Buyer-Centric, Seller-Critical Policies